Esteban697/VisualDataRoomVR/README.md

 Personal project about data representation in VR.
-It explores the usage of gestures and neartouch input provided by Oculus
+It explores the usage of gestures and neartouch input provided by Oculus.
+It is based on the Minority Report scene of the hands interface with the computer.